-- Collaborate with the GSC Communications Director, the Office of Student Development, the University's Communication Department and PR units, and other departments across campus to centralize and streamline news; - Broadcast information about student news and events using e-mail, posters, and - Provide content for SGA website and social media tools - Attend regularly scheduled Senate meetings; - Take minutes at Senate meetings and coordinate with the USC Vice-President to ensure these are posted in a timely manner after each meeting on the SGA website; - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.
+- Collaborate with the GSC Communications Director, the Office of Student Development, the University's Communication Department and PR units, and other departments across campus to centralize and streamline news; - Broadcast information about student news and events using e-mail, posters, and broadcast content for SGA website and social media tools; - Attend regularly scheduled Senate meetings; - Take minutes at Senate meetings and coordinate with the USC Vice- President to ensure these are posted in a timely manner after each meeting on the SGA website; - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing right, and a university phone line.

-- Able to collaborate with actors across campus and prioritize requests; - Very strong written and oral communication skills, sharp and concise English grammar, French is helpful - · Comfortable and skilled at creating posters for student events; - Basic knowledge of (or willingness to learn) design software; - Sense of marketing and advertising; - Time management and scheduling discipline - Team player.
+- Able to collaborate with actors across campus and prioritize requests; - Very strong written and oral communication skills, sharp and concise English grammar, French is helpful; - Comfortable and skilled at creating posters for student events; - Basic knowledge of (or willingness to learn) design software;

+- Sense of marketing and advertising; Time management and scheduling discipline; - Team player.